 Prior to 1993

-In Texas, prior to 1993, if a spouse died intestate who had children, his estate went to his children, not to his spouse.
+In Texas, prior to 1993, if a spouse died intestate who had children, his community property went to his children, not to his spouse.
 Of course, his spouse would own her part of the community property and have a homestead right to remain in the home but the deceased spouse’s ownership interest in the home would be owned by the children.

 In 1993, the law in Texas changed at least in those cases where the children are the children of both the husband and wife or where the deceased had no children.
 Now, if the children of the deceased are also the children of the surviving spouse, or if the deceased had no children, the community property of the deceased goes to the surviving spouse.
 EC 201.003 (formerly TPC 45.)
 The separate property of the deceased spouse still goes to the children.
 If some of the children of the deceased are not also children of the surviving spouse, e.g. they are the surviving spouse’s stepchildren, then the children inherit everything as they did prior to 1993.